 In my landscape paintings I am seeking to represent real places using colour, light and personal expression.
-My work is influenced by Impressionist and Post Impressionist painters, especially Monet and Van Gogh, along with many contemporary artists.
+My work is influenced by Impressionist and Post Impressionist painters, especially Monet and Van Gogh, along with contemporary artists such as Hugo Grenville and Rose Hilton.
 I have evolved a personal style that I hope conveys my joy in the natural world.

 Each painting starts with finding a subject whilst walking, which I return to with my painting gear.
 Sometimes I do a detailed drawing, sometimes a watercolour sketch, sometimes I paint in oils on canvas, but always painting or drawing with the subject in front of me initially.
 I then continue work in the studio, where the painting is finished.